prince89arora/rust-practice/docs/README.md

 - Whole number without any fractional part.
 (1 is int but not 1.2)
 - Can be negative, and if it can be negative than it should be defined as signed.
   - Deciding if int should be signed or unsigned depends on how big the number can be.
-Max size of an unsigned int is way bigger then max size of signed int.
+Max size of an unsigned int is way bigger than max size of signed int.
 - We can also decide how many bits we want to allocate to the int.
   - [8,16,32,64,128] are the sizes.

+#### Float

+- Numeric value with fractions.
+- Sizes are `f32` and `f64`.

-### Characters and Booleans
+#### Characters and Booleans

+- Characters in rust are 4 byte in size.
+It uses unicode-32.
+Can contain alot of characters.
+- Booleans are true/false.

 ## Compound Data Types